💪Raising Boys to Be Men of God

 WORK ETHIC: "If anyone will not work, neither shall he eat" (2 Thess 3:10)

 Combat culture's man-child passivity.
-(1) Work expectations: Household chores, part-time job in teens, (2) NO free rides: Earn privileges (car, phone, activities), (3) Model diligence: Let sons SEE you work hard, (4) Value creation: Don't just consume—BUILD, create, contribute.
+(1) Work expectations: Household chores, part-time job in teens, (2) NO free rides: Earn privileges (car, phone, activities), (3) Model diligence: Let sons SEE you work hard, (4) Value creation: Don't just consume, but BUILD, create, contribute.
 Men are MAKERS.

 HONOR WOMEN: Teach respect, protection, cherishing

-Counter porn's objectification + culture's casual sex.
-(1) Model it: How you treat wife = blueprint for sons, (2) Teach: Women = image-bearers deserving honor (1 Peter 3:7), not conquests, (3) Purity: Save sex for marriage—honor God + future wife, (4) Chivalry: Open doors, protect, serve—not outdated, BIBLICAL (Ephesians 5:25).
+Counter porn's objectification and culture's casual sex.
+(1) Model it: How you treat wife = blueprint for sons, (2) Teach: Women = image-bearers deserving honor (1 Peter 3:7), not conquests, (3) Purity: Save sex for marriage, honor God and future wife, (4) Chivalry: Open doors, protect, serve, not outdated but BIBLICAL (Ephesians 5:25).

 Counter "man up" toxic masculinity.
 Jesus WEPT (John 11:35).
 David wrote Psalms of lament.
 (1) Name emotions: "What are you feeling?"
 (2) Model: Share YOUR emotions appropriately, (3) Validate: "It's okay to feel sad/scared/angry," (4) Channel: Express emotions healthily (talk, journal, pray), not suppress or explode.